 Note: Clearly Filtered's transparency with the filters test results and performance is critical to understanding and trusting our filtration technology.
 Many other filters either don't provide their testing data or do not abide by the same rules that Clearly Filtered does.
 For example, one competitor provides test results for their product, but if you read the footnotes of the testing you will see that the numbers are shown are only after 4 liters (just over 1 gallon) has passed through their filter!!!
 They then go on to claim that their filters last for 40 gallons, but provide no data to back up those claims.
 We find this disingenuous.

-Here are some quick and easy steps to determining how often you should change your filter depending on which filter system you use:
+Here are some quick and easy steps determining how often you should change your water filter (depending on which filter system you use):

 Find the filter you have below: